silnrsi/font-arab-tools/documentation/developer/developer.md

 - `makeLamAlefLigs.py` - In a UFO, construct lam-alef ligature glyphs from the component `*.preAlef*` and `*.postLam*` glyphs.
 - `absgenclasses.py` - Update some of the glyph classes (defined in the project's `source/classes.xml` file).
 - `absgenftml.py`- Generate ftml tests.
-- `copycommon-shl` - updates files shared among Scheherazade, Harmattan and Lateef.
+- `copycommon-*` - updates files shared among Scheherazade, Harmattan and Lateef.
 See below.

 ## Sharing source files and data among the Arabic font projects

 Because of the common histories of some of our Arabic font projects, there is an opportunity to lower cost of development and maintenance by sharing source files that are identical.
 Examples:

-- As described more fully below, the main OpenType logic for Scheherazade, Harmattan, and Lafeef is implemented in a file that is identical in all three projects, utilizing FEAX conditionals for minor differences in behavior between the fonts.
+- As described more fully below, the main OpenType logic for Scheherazade, Harmattan, and Lafeef is implemented in files that are identical in all three projects, utilizing FEAX conditionals for minor differences in behavior between the fonts.
 - Certain tools, such as those for auto-generating FTML test files or XML classes files, are identical for all projects.

 Unlike some software development projects where an entire repo might be re-used by multiple projects, we have only a handful of files that benefit from being maintained in common.
 Therefore the git submodule concept use by many software projects is overkill.